couchbase/couchbase-python-client/README.rst

     python setup.py build_ext --inplace

-If your libcouchbase install is in an alternate location (for example, `/opt/local/libcouchbase`), you may add extra directives, like so
+If you have a libcouchbase install already (in, for example, `/opt/local/libcouchbase`), you may build using it by setting PYCBC_BUILD=DISTUTILS and some add extra directives, like so:

 .. code-block:: sh

+    export PYCBC_BUILD=DISTUTILS
     python setup.py build_ext --inplace \
         --library-dir /opt/local/libcouchbase/lib \
         --include-dir /opt/local/libcouchbase/include